 Even if you signed a consent form prior to surgery or another type of treatment, you retain the legal right to pursue a malpractice claim.
 Consent forms indicate your acknowledgment of known risks associated with the procedure, but they do not absolve any member of your treatment team of negligence.

-How Can an Attorney Prove Medical Malpractice?
+How Can a Naples Attorney Prove Medical Malpractice?

 To prevail in court, our attorneys must prove that your injuries occurred because the doctor failed to use a reasonable standard of care in your treatment.
 In order to establish fault in your case, we will prove your doctor acted with negligence by showing the following: